d3sformal/debug-infra-gentests/notes/000-TODOs.md

 * add links to commits/READMEs/other files for every "DONE" item in this file
 * ~~unify SOLVED vs DONE items~~
 * ~~public repo?~~
+* remove ZMQ references entirely (too expensive to maintain)
+    * ensure ALL links to ZMQ functionality actually link to a revision where ZMQ is available
+        * ensure the revision is the same, where possible

 # TOPIC: Data Capture Library